dapphub/dapptools/README.md

 To install tools from this repository, you only need to run

-    make install
+    nix-env -iA dapphub.{dapp,seth,hevm,evmdis}

-which will build and install these tools into your Nix profile.
+which will build and install these tools into your Nix profile, optionally fetching the binaries from the cache if you have configured it.

-In the background, the command that runs is

-    nix-env -f . -iA [tool name]

-where `tool name` can be `seth`, `dapp`, `hevm`, `ethsign`, and other tools that we provide.

 ## TODO